Skip to Main Content Skip to footer content

 Must be in a classroom and at a non-profit educational institution.

-Does NOT allow copying.
+Does not allow copying.
 This is an exception to the exclusive rights of performance and display, but not the right of reproduction.

 Copying may still be allowed by fair use, however.